Unstructured-IO/UNS-MCP/README.md

 or use `uv sync`.

-2. Set your Unstructured API key as an environment variable:
+2. Set your Unstructured API key as an environment variable.
    - Create a `.env` file in the root directory, and add a line with your key: `UNSTRUCTURED_API_KEY="YOUR_KEY"`

-Right now only production API is tested.
-ENV key can be generated in Account Settings -> API Keys -> Generate New Key button
+To test in local, any working key that pointing to prod env would work.
+However, to be able to return valid results from client's side (e.g, Claude for Desktop), your personal key that is fetched from `https://platform.unstructured.io/app/account/api-keys` is needed.

 ## Running the Server
 Using the MCP CLI:
 ```bash